Geology of Ceres: Craters

-The craters exhibit a wide range of appearances, not only in size but also in how sharp and fresh or how soft and aged they look.
-Large number of Cererian craters have central pits, and many have central peaks.
-The central peak is like a snapshot, preserving a violent moment in the formation of the crater.
-By correlating the presence or absence of central peaks with the sizes of the craters, scientists can infer properties of Ceres’ crust, such as how strong it is.
+Impact craters on Ceres exhibit a wide range of appearances.
+A large number of Cererian craters have central peaks.
+By correlating the presence or absence of central peaks with the sizes of the craters, scientists can infer the properties of Ceres's crust, such as how strong it is.
 Rather than a peak at the center, some craters contain large pits, depressions that may be a result of gases escaping after the impact.

-Surface of Ceres has a large number of craters with low relief, indicating that they lie over a relatively soft surface, probably of water ice.
+The surface of Ceres has a large number of craters with low relief, indicating that they lie over a relatively soft surface, probably of water ice.
 Kerwan crater is extremely low relief, with a diameter of 283.88 kilometers, reminiscent of large, flat craters on Tethys and Iapetus.
 It is distinctly shallow for its size, and lacks a central peak, which may have been destroyed by a 15-kilometer-wide crater at the center.
 The crater is likely to be old relative to the rest of Ceres's surface, because it is overlapped by nearly every other feature in the area.

 Faculae

 Several bright surface features were discovered on the dwarf planet Ceres by the Dawn spacecraft in 2015.
 The brightest spot is located in the middle of Occator crater, and is called "bright spot 5".
-130 bright areas have been discovered on Ceres, which are thought to be salt or ammonia-rich clays.

-Scientists reported that the bright spots on Ceres may be related to a type of salt on 9 December 2015, particularly a form of brine containing magnesium sulfate hexahydrite (MgSO4·6H2O); the spots were also found to be associated with ammonia-rich clays.
+There are 130 bright areas that have been discovered on Ceres, which are thought to be salt or ammonia-rich clays.
+Scientists reported that the bright spots on Ceres may be related to a type of salt in 2015, particularly a form of brine containing magnesium sulfate hexahydrate (MgSO4·6H2O); the spots were also found to be associated with ammonia-rich clays.

 Canyons

-Many long, straight or gently curved canyons has been found by Dawn.
+Many long, straight or gently curved canyons have been found by Dawn.
 Geologists have yet to determine how they formed, and it is likely that several different mechanisms are responsible.
 Some of these might turn out to be the result of the crust of Ceres shrinking as the heat and other energy accumulated upon formation gradually radiated into space.
 When the behemoth slowly cooled, stresses could have fractured the rocky, icy ground.
-Others might have been produced as part of the devastation when a space rock crashed, rupturing the terrain.
+Others might have been produced when being struck by other objects, rupturing the terrain.